-The purpose of the POD Network Research Grant Program is to promote a greater culture of evidenced-based research designed to contribute new knowledge in the fields of faculty, instructional, and organizational development, including the preparation of future faculty.
+The purpose of the POD Network Research Grant Program is to promote a greater culture of evidenced-based research designed to contribute new knowledge in the fields of educational, instructional, and organizational development, including the preparation of future faculty.
 POD Network is committed to diversity, equity and inclusion and we are especially interested in receiving applications from those whose voices are typically underrepresented in educational development.
 Please share this call with colleagues who might be interested, especially those who identify as Black, Indigenous, and People of Color and/or LGBTQIA+.
-Proposed research may be carried out within an existing program, or as part of a new initiative.
+Proposed research may be carried out within an existing program or as part of a new initiative.
 The duration of the grant is for one full year.

-POD Network Early Researcher Grant: The purpose for this new line of funding is to support POD Network members who are initiating their first research in an area related to teaching and learning, or to broader educational or organizational development.
+POD Network Early Researcher Grant: The purpose of this funding is to support POD Network members who are initiating their first research project in an area related to teaching and learning, or to broader educational or organizational development.
 This includes seasoned researchers from other disciplines who have become POD Network members, but who have not received external funding or published research related to the aforementioned areas of focus.
-We also encourage applications from those who have not had a research program before and are looking to enter into one. $4,000 has been allocated for funding Early Researcher proposals, and applicants may request $500-$2,000.
+We also encourage applications from those who have not had a research program before and are looking to enter into one.

-POD Network Research Grant: The purpose for this sustained line of funding is to support POD Network members who have research experience in an area related to teaching and learning, or to broader educational or organizational development that includes publication and possibly external funding.
-Funding may be used to initiate research in a new area, or expand / extend research already in progress, including research supported by other external funding. $8,000 has been allocated for funding POD Network Research Grants, and we seek to award two proposals up to $4000 each.
+POD Network Research Grant: The purpose of this funding is to support POD Network members who have research experience in an area related to teaching and learning, or to broader educational or organizational development that includes publication, presentation, and possibly external funding.
+Funding may be used to initiate research in a new area, or expand / extend research already in progress, including research supported by other external funding.

 Previously funded projects have included a range of topics and institutional types.